Opening the Doorway to New Knowledge

 Are expert intuitives still around and available nowadays?
 I have not sought them out for many years but have every reason to believe they are not only around and abundant but are more inclined to speak out about their abilities, step into the public arena and be less concerned with protecting their privacy less thin the 1980s.
 Their versatility and communication skills also appear to have generally expanded.
 Some of the new intuitives who are obviously expert are demonstrating their skills on television and You-tube, where they offer teachings and guidance and provide on-the-spot counseling for large audiences.

 This new wave of expert intuitives is also relying more on independent inner development of their abilities and less on training programs and formal preparation.
-They are bypassing accepted credentials such as psychology degrees, counseling licenses and parapsychological testing.
-They are focusing instead on more direct and open use of their capabilities, and tending to identify themselves more by the service they offer than the skill they employ to provide it.
+They are bypassing accepted credentials such as psychology degrees, counseling licenses and laboratory testing favor of more direct and open use of their capabilities, and tending to identify themselves more by the service they offer than the skill they employ to provide it.
 While the word “intuition” is heard more frequently than ever nowadays, it appears to be shifting to refer to a broad category of competence rather than a specific and distinguished skill, even by those who now practice it as a primary occupation.

 Finding an intuitive for yourself